wolfpup-software/hx-js/hx-response/README.md

 ## hx-response

-A linear message queue for hypermedia requests.
+A linear message queue for hypertext requests.

 ### events